tbrowder/Date-Event/README.md

 my $year = 2024;
-my $uid = 'x'; # use the $uid to uniquely identify this set of events my %e = get-events(:$year, :$uid); # OUTPUT: «...hash of hashes of events per Date␤» say "Showing events for year $year";
+my $uid = 'x'; # use the $uid to uniquely identify this set of events my %e = get-events(:$year, :$uid); # OUTPUT: «...hash of hashes of events per Date␤» say "Showing database of events for year $year";
 for %e.keys -> $date {
     say "  date: $date"; # OUTPUT: «  date: 2024-07-04␤»
     for %h{$date}.keys -> $id {